 July 2016 by Scott HarnThe law is on our side, but we’ve seen some crazy rulings coming out of courtrooms lately.
 I believe Rinehart will win his case, but then we move on to the State Water Resources Control Board.

-• More roadblocks to mining
+• More roadblocks to dredging in California

 The Bawl Mill • Legislative and Regulatory Update • Australian Gold Adventure • A New Method for Handling Stubborn Gravity Middlings • The Essence of Gold Prospecting • Jim Madden's Gold • MMAC & PLP Update • The PATH to Tax Savings • Just One More Time • Melman on Gold & Silver • Mining Stock Quotes and Mineral & Metal Prices